NiGuangOwO/Triggernometry/readme.md

 `Save changes` button would change into `Save and Fire` if autofire is enabled;
 Added a trigger description label on the bottom showing some info about conditions, source, refire options, sequential, etc;
 Added a message box to confirm quiting without saving the trigger.

+## Variable State Viewer / Editor
+Added support for dictionary variables;
+Added support for sorting the 8 types of variables by clicking their corresponding dgv table headers;
+Fixed a bug that the "remove all variables" buttons for  were actually not shown
 ## Others
 ### Fixed the bug about string functions with no arguments:
 Related issue: [#92](https://github.com/paissaheavyindustries/Triggernometry/issues/92)